apache/trafficcontrol/docs/source/api/v3/servicecategories.rst

 Response Structure
 ------------------
-:id:          The integral, unique identifier of this :term:`Service Category`
 :name:        This :term:`Service Category`'s name
 :lastUpdated: The date and time at which this :term:`Service Category` was last modified, in ISO format
 :tenantId:    An integral, unique identifier for the :term:`Tenant` that owns this :term:`Service Category`